amitsaha/echorand.me/content/posts/cloudflare-DNS-over-https.md

 - /notes-on-using-cloudflare-dns-over-https.html
 ---

+# Introduction

 I recently learned about Cloudflare's [1.1.1.1](https://developers.cloudflare.com/1.1.1.1/) DNS service.
+Let's explore.

+# Exploration

 One of the more interesting things that caught my attention there was DNS over HTTPS.
 That is, we can do this:

 ```
 22:27 $ http 'https://cloudflare-dns.com/dns-query?ct=application/dns-json&name=echorand.